 Best ways to propose if you love the outdoors

 There’s very little that’s as romantic as a picnic.
 Maybe it’s because it feels straight out of a mid century novel, but something about picking your spot, spreading out your blanket and settling in feels SO amorous.
 You can pull out your champagne, your sandwiches, and your strawberries, and then finish it off by whipping out the ring!

-If you and your partner love watching live sports, then why not ask them to marry you whilst at a game surrounded by the crowd?
+If you and your partner love watching live sports, then one of the best ways to propose is whilst at a game surrounded by the crowd.
 When they say yes, the swell of the crowd cheering you on will be electric.

 Getting to the summit of a hike is a euphoric feeling anyway, but why not add to that by popping the question?
 With stunning views, an unparalleled proximity to nature and a feeling of momentous achievement, hikes have all of the ingredients for the best wedding proposals.

 Similarly, camping can be a super romantic way to propose.
 (Just make sure you definitely know where the ring is packed, in amongst everything else you’ve got!)